mile95/old-blog/_posts/2022-02-08-a-bug-i-cannot-explain-or-solve.md

 ---
 layout: post
-title:  "A bug I cannot explain or solve"
+title:  "A Bug I cannot Explain or Solve"
 date:   2022-02-08 10:10:15 +0700
 tags: [bash, bug]
 ---

-# A bug I cannot explain or solve.

 Last week I came across some weird behavior.
 I’m not sure if it can be considered a bug or not because I cannot grasp my head around it.
 I needed to automate some API calls, and I did that in a bash script.
 There were two different APIs that I would call.
 First I would call `API A` to get a `JWT` token.
 I would then call `API B` including this token in the `Authorization Bearer <token>` header.
 I’ve done this manually (using both curl and postman) multiple times earlier without any issues.